Home » Blog » Europe » Portugal » Portugal Road Trip: FULL 14-Day Itinerary

 Further east, there is the scenic Ponte de Barca to be explored with plenty of picturesque monuments dating from the 16th to the 18th century as well as large rural mansions.

-Day 5 – Go Explore Peneda-Gerês National Park
+Day 5: Explore Peneda-Gerês National Park

 There are unlimited possibilities of what to do and what to see in this part of the Portuguese hinterland.
 I decided to explore Peneda-Gerês National Park for a full day without a local guide and to spend a second day with a local tour guide showing me around and providing me with background information about the region.

 In the morning when exploring Castelo de Lindoso next to 50 ancient stone granaries in the heart of the park while the sun is rising you will feel like you are back in the 13th century.
-It is possible to enter this defence monument for a small charge, but you will have to make sure you check opening hours in advance.
+It is possible to enter this defense monument for a small charge, but you will have to make sure you check opening hours in advance.

 Twenty minutes northwest, you should pay a visit to the famous village of Soajo.
 At the end of a pretty narrow and curvy road lies this scenic town known for its vast amount of grain storage units called Espigueiros of Soajo and panoramic views of the surrounding area.
+This is also the perfect time for some coffee and some pastéis.
+Luckily there are a handful of small cafés around!

 More Time In Soajo?